Diffchecker

 • OFX and financial message diffs

-Compare schemas, transformations, and document markup.
-Useful for reviewing XSD updates, XSLT stylesheets, and SVG exports between design iterations.
+Compare schemas, transformations, and document markup — review XSD updates, compare two XSD files, diff XSLT stylesheets, and audit SVG exports between iterations.

 • XSLT transformation diffs